RomanKolachnik/My-Portfolio/Assets/Pages/goofy-lil-guys.md

     queueNextAttack = false
 ```

 The chain attack system allows players to execute combo attacks by timing button presses during specific animation windows.
 If the attack is input early, it queues until chaining is allowed.
 The system ensures responsive combat while preventing unintended inputs, using internal flags and timing buffers.
 Animation events control the chain window and reset logic after the combo ends.
+This was designed to vary each character even more, with some characters being able to chain more attacks together than others, and also help mitigate the issue of mashing the attack button.
+Because there's a window in the chain attack where you can't attack, it makes the player strategize their spacing with enemies more, since there's more time when they're vulnerable than just having no chain attack window at all.

 ---